Dispersal-Niche Continuum Index (DNCI) Functions

 The Functions

-This function creates clusters (groupings of sites) for each unique time step in a dataset which can then used for calculating DNCI.
+This function creates groupings of sites for each unique time step in a dataset which can then used for calculating DNCI.
 Only presnece-absence data can be used.
-Please remove singletons (taxa/species that occuring at one site within a time step) before using this function.

 Arguments